Types of Liabilities

 E. Dividends Payable

-• Example: A company announces a $1 per share dividend payable next month.
+• Example: A company declares a $2 per share dividend payable next quarter.

 3. Non-Current Liabilities (Long-Term Obligations)

-Non-current liabilities are financial obligations that extend beyond one year.
-They are essential for long-term business financing.
+Non-current liabilities are obligations that extend beyond one year.
+These are generally used to finance long-term investments such as infrastructure, expansion projects, or acquisitions.

 A. Long-Term Loans